 - Heavy Whipping Cream – Farm fresh skimmed off the top of whole milk or store-bought without any additives works well in this recipe.

-- Cream Cheese – Leave it out at room temperature so it becomes soft, therefore, easier to incorporate.
+- Cream Cheese – Room temperature is best, so it’s easier to incorporate.

 - Salt – A good quality fine salt without any additives; Redmond’s Real Salt is what I prefer.
 (Using that link for Redmond Salt will automatically give you 15% off your order!)